-Each PhD student should agree a Personal Development Plan (PDP) with their Supervisors.
-This will help the students to identify which modules, as appropriate, and other training resources they should avail of during their PhD and help to plan how to develop their skills.
+Each Structured PhD student should agree a Personal Development Plan (PDP) with their Supervisors.
+This will help the students to identify which modules and other training resources they should avail of during their PhD and help to plan how to develop their skills.
 The first PDP should be agreed with the Supervisor as soon as possible after registering and submitted to the School administrator.

 The PDP should be renewed annually and presented to the GRC for review.
 Workshops and other resources on the PDP process are available from the Researcher Development Centre.
-A guide to Personal Development Planning is provided in Appendix 3, and PDP templates are provided in Appendix 3 part 2.
+A guide to Personal Development Planning, and a PDP template are provided in Appendix 3.

-PhD students who registered before October 2020 may choose to not develop a PDP.
+PhD students who have two or more years of their PhD completed at the time of implementing these guidelines (October 2022) may choose to not develop a PDP.